MotorcycleEnjoyer/Sample_WR_Mod/README.md

 --------------------------------------------------------

 1.)
-Make a mod template in WR Launcher and enable:
+Make a server template in WR Launcher and enable:

 - Official WR Experience Mod
 - Enable Workspace

 2.)
 Run your server once to make sure above worked.
-You should see "Created script state for wr-official" near the top.
+You should see "Created script state for wr-official" near the top of the server log.

 3.)
 Copy `wr_official` from this repository into `Documents/Warsaw Revamped/Mods`